scottkf/pessimistic-db-locking/README.markdown

 ## TODO

+- Add preferences for which sections we should lock, and all the timing (how often it renews, how long it lasts, when it permanently expires)
 - Add an unload event to release the entry
-- Finish the frontend filter that does the same crap as the backend (figure out how to inject the JS)

 ## Changelog

+### June 14th, 2009
+- Finished the frontend filter, how to use is available above

 ### June 12th, 2009
 - Added check for locks on pre entry creation